MateusBMP/L3MON/README.md

 6. Set a Username & Password
     1. Stop L3MON `pm2 stop index`
-    2. Open `maindb.json` in a text editor
-    3. under `admin`
+    2. Edit `.env` and set the variables:
-        - set the `username` as plain text
+        - USERNAME: As plain text
-        - set the `password` as a LOWERCASE MD5 hash
+        - PASSWORD: As a LOWERCASE MD5 hash
-    4. save the file
     5. run `pm2 restart all`

 7. in your browser navigate to `http://<SERVER IP>:22533`